 My first two chapters focused on how two biotic interactions (herbivory and pollination) interact with an abiotic gradient in precipitation to set the range limit of C. x. xantiana.
 You can read more about this work here:

 Benning, JW, Eckhart, VM, Geber, MA, and Moeller, DA.
 2019.
 Biotic interactions contribute to the geographic range of an annual plant: herbivory and phenology mediate fitness beyond a range margin.
 American Naturalist, 193:786-797. pdf

 Benning, JW and Moeller, DA.
 2019.
 Maladaptation beyond a geographic range limit driven by antagonistic and mutualistic biotic interactions across an abiotic gradient.
 Evolution, 73:2044-2059. pdf

 My second two chapters focused on spatial variation in plant-soil interactions and asked whether this variation might contribute to maladaptation outside the range limit, or local adaptation of plant populations within the range.
-These manuscripts are in review:
+These manuscripts are in press:

 Benning, JW and Moeller, DA.
 2020.
 Microbes, mutualism, and range margins: testing the fitness consequences of soil microbial communities across and beyond a native plant’s range.
 New Phytologist, in press.